-5) Unscented Argan Oil Cleasing Towelettes – Acure Organics
+5) Coconut and Argan Oil Cleansing Towelettes – Acure Organics

 Avoid using water entirely and freshen up with these biodegradable wipes.
 A few swabs of the pits, knees, neck and groin are all you need to stay clean.

-That said, it’s important to remember that no soap, eco-friendly or not, should be used directly in the river.
+That said, it’s important to remember that no soap, eco-friendly or not, should be used directly in rivers or lakes.
 Biodegradable soaps need soil to be broken down, so follow Leave No Trace guidelines and do your bathing at least 200 yards away from any water source.
 A bucket and a washcloth are all the tools you need.

 Whatever you do, remember that no one notices your smell after a day or two and who knows, maybe you’ll take a second look at the bottles cluttering your bathroom and replace them all with just one.